 - Rapid decomposition in 6 to 8 weeks

-- Dimensions: Height 109cm, Width 102cm, Depth 90cm
+- Dimensions: Height 116cm, Width 102cm, Depth 90cm

 We like:

-The Lifetime Compost Tumbler is a large capacity, heavy duty composting machine.
+The Lifetime Dual Compost Tumbler is a large capacity, heavy duty composting machine.
 Everything feels high quality and gives the impression it will hold up to years of consistent use.
-The single compartment tumbler turns on its axis, so even when full it’s relatively easy to turn.
-An aeration bar in the barrel mixes the compost as you tumble and gets your compost nicely aerated, which is so important for the decomposition process.
+The dual drums turn independently on their axis and despite their large capacity are relatively easy to turn until.

 The plastic panels are made from high density polythylene (HDPE) which has been UV protected for durability.
 The thick-walled, black construction is designed to absorb and retain heat to accelerate the composting process.
 You need a critical mass of material in there to really get it working, but once it’s at least half full, it gets really quite hot.
 Place the palm of your hand against the outside and you can feel the reassuring warmth of crumbly compost in the making.